Career Guidance Workshop

 |EDUC0707||Design Thinking and Co-creation in Education||EDUC0604|

 Actual timetables will be provided closer to the start date (as this is dependent on what stream students are placed in).
-As a general guideline the expectation is that students will be required to be at Wintec for one full day (9am-4pm) and one evening class (online) each week.
+As a general guideline, the expectation is that students will be required to be at Wintec for two full days (10am-4pm) each week.
 Students are also required to work in a licenced early childhood education setting for a minimum of 12 hours per week and spend one and a half days per week on self-directed study.

 In their third year of study, students can apply to study the 30 credit Design Factory NZ module.
 This experience teaches a range of problem-solving methodologies, which students will apply to a real-world challenge provided by an industry